 The more we integrate a child’s brain, the more effective they are at learning, re regulating after hard emotions, building healthy relationships, and understanding their own patterns of thinking and behaving.
 We have the power to support this process through the environment that we provide.
 An interactive and mindful space should include processes that target each of the 5 senses: Sight, Touch, Smell, Sound and Taste.

-Sight: I have included a nature carpet, blue and green pillows, fake trees, as well as paper cut out leaves.
-Use images of trees and nature, and intentionally incorporating colors like blues, greens and natural tones will elicit this same biological response and support a mindful space!
+Sight: Use images of trees and nature, and intentionally incorporating colors like blues, greens and natural tones will elicit this same biological response and support a mindful space!

 Hearing: Almost constantly, there is mindful music of some sort playing within this space.
 At times I will play nature sounds, or classical music, drums or other rhythmic options.
-Children are allowed to explore these and chose which ones are most effective for them.
-(Check out one of my favorites on YouTube)
+(Check out one of my favorites on Nature365)

-Touch: Different sensations offer new ways to experience the space, I have a leather couch, cotton pillows, soft carpets as well as a shag like carpet (that looks like grass), 8 different kinds of sand, as well as 5 different kinds of putty.
+Touch: Different sensations offer new ways to experience the space.
+My space includes a leather couch, cotton pillows, soft carpets.
+I also have available 8 different kinds of sand and 5 different kinds of putty.

 Smell: Essential oils, can be used to increase calming, focus, reduce anxiety, and lower someone’s heart rate.
-Learn more about Essential Oils here.
+Try Wild Orange

 Taste : I will often offer a small snack or treat at the end of a designated time or may lead a mindful eating activity with a most delicious piece of chocolate (definitely a favorite for many children).